Emergence of Collective Behaviors from Local Voronoi Topological Perception: Concluding Remarks and Future Directions.

-In order to use VTP for environments with impassable obstacles like interior walls, pillars, et cetera, we must implement the model for non-convex domains.
-Such environmental obstacles can be viewed as ``holes'' or ``inlets'' in the domain.
-As suggested in Section \ref{sec:VTP}, the necessary modification to the model for such domains has to do with the Euclidean distance.
-A metric can be defined which is consistent with our cognitive assumptions for agents and whose Voronoi diagram remains the natural fundamental structure upon which to construct VTP.
+We further emphasize that with minimal modifications the model can be applied to an extremely broad class of situations.
+With no modification whatsoever, the model as presented here allows for (i) any convex domain with or without boundary and (ii) arbitrarily many distinct classes of agents seeking distinct targets (each of which can be any subset of the domain).
+With minimal modification, our model can be made to (iii) include sources and sinks of agents (as in Section \ref{subsec:HallwayResults}) and (iv) support non-convex domains so as to include obstacles (interior walls, pillars,\dots) in the environment.
+Such obstacles can be viewed as ``holes'' or ``inlets'' in the domain.
+The necessary modification to the model for such domains has to do with the Euclidean distance.
+A metric can be defined which is consistent with our assumptions for agents' perception, and whose Voronoi diagram remains the natural fundamental structure upon which to construct VTP.
 While the modification is simple and natural, it does present certain computational difficulties in running simulations and this is the subject of current work.
 This raises the broader issue of constructing different metrics with which to build the Voronoi diagram.
 Voronoi diagrams in arbitrary metrics are much less well understood and computational methods involving them are lacking.
 Nonetheless, the question of determining the ``right'' metric for a given setup under VTP is intriguing.